FAQ: Walmart Home Office

 - Commuters, who take more efficient routes on a combination of trails and streets

-Today, a small group of associates commute to work on bicycles, and we are hoping to increase that number by making cycling an easy choice for associates to commute to work.
-We are designing the new campus to facilitate transportation choices that are healthier for our associates, reduce traffic, and parking strains and support the well-being of the greater community.
+We are designing the new campus to facilitate transportation choices that are healthier for our associates, reduce traffic and parking strains and support the well-being of the greater community.
+These efforts will help us meet the goal of 10% of Bentonville-based Home Office associates using alternative transportation, like bicycles, to commute to work by 2023.
 Each neighborhood will have bike storage, showers and changing rooms.
 We will also have campus bikes available for associates to ride between buildings or to and from their vehicles.

 You’ve mentioned the campus and associates will connect with nature – what do you mean?